Structure of Capital Market in India: Capital Market Reform in India | Mumbai University 2021-22

 - The main function of the primary market is to facilitate capital formation.
 The Primary market can be classified as the Equity market and Debt market.
 In the Equity market, securities like Equity shares, Preference Shares, Rights Issues, etc. are issued.
 In the Debt market, debentures, bonds, fixed deposits, etc. are issued.

 Methods of Raising funds in the Primary market :

-Rights Issue: When a company needs extra additional funds, they can collect from their present investors by giving them an opportunity to buy the shares of the company.
+- Rights Issue: When a company needs extra additional funds, it can collect from its present investors by allowing them to buy the shares of the company.
 Such issues of shares are known as Rights Issue as the present or existing shareholders are given the ”right” to buy new shares before it is offered to the public.